 #1 - "How the Light Gets In," 16 x 20 inches, collage on canvas panel, 3/16/20

 The title of this piece comes from a Leonard Cohen song -- "There's a crack in everything.
 That's how the light gets in."
 Our society feels broken.
 People are panicked and hoarding.
-There's conflicting information coming from the news and other sources, and too much of it.
 Many of us are in lockdown, and isolated in our homes.
 Although we can't see it yet, there is probably some good that will come from this.

 #2 - "Social Distance," 20 x 16 inches, collage on canvas panel, 3/18/20

-We've been told to stay at least six feet away from each other.
-The virus is an invisible boogeyman that makes us feel fearful and suspicious of other people.
-A mere cough or sneeze sends us running in the other direction.
+We're required to stay at least six feet away from each other.
+The virus is an invisible threat that makes us feel fearful and suspicious of other people.

 #3 - "Shelter in Place," 20 x 16 inches, collage and enamel on canvas panel, 3/20/20

 We've been told to "shelter in place" and not leave our homes, and we acquiesce out of fear.
 Everything is closed down except for essential services and businesses.
 The effect ripples out into our communities and the world as the economy comes to a screeching halt and the stock market crashes.

 #4 - "Be Afraid," 20 x 16 inches, collage and enamel on canvas panel, 3/23/20